The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: The Reduced Tensor Product

 We are now in a position to verify the pentagon equations.

 \begin{prop} The associators $A$ satisfy the pentagon equations on the nose. \end{prop}

 \begin{proof} Let $\cat{C},\cat{D},\cat{E}\in \BTCA$ and, for $i=1,2$, let $c_i,d_i,e_i$ be objects of the respective categories, and adapt the notation from Lemma \ref{assonhom}.
 It is enough to check the pentagon equation on hom-objects.
-Using Lemma \ref{assonhom} we get, for each edge of the pentagon, a commutative square, which we will spell out for one edge:
+Using Lemma \ref{assonhom} we get, for each edge of the pentagon, a commutative square, which we will spell out for one edge

 where the top square is commutative by definition, while the bottom square commutes by naturality of $\alpha^s$.
-The squares associated in this way to adjacent edges in the pentagon share a vertical edge, so we get a diagram that looks schematically like:
+The squares associated in this way to adjacent edges in the pentagon share a vertical edge, so we get a diagram that looks schematically like

-where the squares correspond to the ones constructed above, the outer pentagon is the pentagon we want to show commutes, and the inner pentagon is the image under $\dcentcat{A}(\mathbb{I}_s,-)$ of a pentagon equation for $\alpha^s$.
+where the squares correspond to the outside of the one constructed above, the outer pentagon is the pentagon we want to show commutes, and the inner pentagon is the image under $\dcentcat{A}(\mathbb{I}_s,-)$ of a pentagon equation for $\alpha^s$.
 All these faces commute, so we conclude that the outer pentagon commutes. \end{proof}